Rule of Thirds: The Definitive Guide & Examples

 Take our UI Design Patterns for Successful Software course.

-Yes, cultural variations affect how designers use the rule of thirds.
-While this composition principle is widely applicable, its implementation can differ based on cultural perceptions of space, balance and aesthetics.
-In Western cultures, for instance, designers often employ the rule of thirds to create dynamic visual interest.
+Yes, cultural variations affect it.
+This composition principle is widely applicable, indeed, but its implementation can differ based on cultural perceptions—of space, balance and aesthetics.
+In Western cultures, for instance, designers often use the rule of thirds to create dynamic visual interest in a picture.
 They position key elements off-center to guide the viewer’s eye in a specific narrative direction.

-Conversely, in many Asian cultures, there is a preference for more central and symmetric compositions.
-This reflects principles of balance and harmony that are prevalent in artistic traditions like Japanese Zen gardens and Chinese landscape paintings.
-Here, designers might still use the rule of thirds but in a way that emphasizes balance and tranquility rather than dynamic movement.
+In many Asian cultures, though, there’s a preference for compositions that are more central and symmetric.
+This reflects principles of balance and harmony—that are prevalent in artistic traditions like Japanese Zen gardens and Chinese landscape paintings.
+Here, designers might still use the rule of thirds but do it in a way that emphasizes balance and tranquility rather than dynamic movement.

 Watch Author and Human-Computer Interaction Expert, Alan Dix explain why it’s important to design with culture in mind: